Modules

 All gates or functionality apart from assign statements in ROHD are implemented using Modules.

-The default width of an input and output is 1.
+The default width of a port is 1.
 You can control the width of ports using the width

 argument of addInput()